rotki/rotki/docs/api.rst

    :resjson object result: A JSON object with each element being an asset symbol and each value its USD price.
    :statuscode 200: The USD prices have been sucesfully returned
    :statuscode 400: Provided JSON is in some way malformed.
-Empty currencies list given
    :statuscode 500: Internal Rotki error
    :statuscode 502: An external service used in the query such as cryptocompare/coingecko could not be reached or returned unexpected response.